-The Company has a two year £35 million revolving multi-currency loan facility with Commonwealth Bank of Australia.
-This replaced the previous £45 million facility with National Australia Bank (see Note 13.2).
-The maximum amount drawn down under the period was £35.5 million (including exchange rate movements since draw down) with borrowing costs including interest for the year totalling £344,000 (2015: £331,000).
-Net gearing (defined as the difference between investments including written call options and equity shareholders' funds divided by equity shareholders' funds) at 31 August 2016 was 4.6% of net asset value (2015: 5.1%).
+The Company has a two year £35 million revolving multi-currency loan facility with Commonwealth Bank of Australia which is under regular review and unless renewed will expire on 27 February 2018 (see Note 13.2).
+The maximum amount drawn down under the period was £34.9 million (including exchange rate movements since draw down) with borrowing costs including interest for the year totalling £387,000 (2016: £344,000).
+Net gearing (defined as the difference between investments including written call options and equity shareholders' funds divided by equity shareholders' funds) at 31 August 2017 was 4.3% of net asset value (2016: 4.6%).